-At Kyuni (a small place at the river) you can stop for lunch or rest from there you start a long and steep ascend.
-After about 240 m up you’ll reach Landruk we’d suggest to stop here as well, rest a little bit and refill water, after Landruk there will be no places to buy or get water till Forest Camp.
-The ascend from Landruk is very long and steep you’ll get very thirsty.
+At Kyuni (a small place at the river) you can stop for lunch or rest from there you start a long and steep ascent.
+After about 240 m up you’ll reach Landruk, we’d suggest stopping there as well, rest a little bit and refill water, after Landruk there will be no places to buy or get water till Forest Camp.
+The ascent from Landruk is very long and steep you’ll get very thirsty.
 It’s possible to get to Landruk by jeep or even by bus from Pokhara and start walking from here.

 The ascend from Landruk to Forest Camp is very long and tiring, about 870 m up, it took us about 1h45min. to get to Forest Camp.

 Views from Forest Camp were by far not as impressive as from Ghandruk or even Landruk.
 Unlike other places on the way Forest Camp is not an actual village it’s basically just a couple of guest houses built for tourists there are no local people who live there permanently.